/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 Cons

-Base fee plus per-user cost adds up
+Base fee plus per-user costs adds up

 Geofencing only on Elite